Hellions (Marvel Comics): Xavier Institute

+The four issue miniseries New X-Men: Hellions (2005), by writers Nunzio DeFilippis and Christina Weir with art by Clayton Henry, focused on the Hellions spending the summer in California.

+Rich Shivener, in his 2014 essay "No Mutant Left Behind: Lessons from New X-Men Academy X", wrote that "what's interesting is that both New Mutants and Hellions have qualities of heroism and villainy, not to mention diverse thinking and being.
+More importantly, New X-Men: Academy X's depictions of squad-based learning and formations, with respect to New Mutants and Hellions, further reflects practices among private schools, as well as military schools", of sorting students into groups or houses.
+In a review of the New X-Men Academy X – The Complete Collection trade paperback, Eric Alex Cline of AIPT thought the Hellions were the only characters to "show promise" and that the Hellions limited series in the collection was "easily the best part of the book".
+On the limited series, Cline commented that "while the actual villain of the series is rather bland, he helps set the stage for the Hellions to get some solid character development.
+Some of the most interesting conflicts take place between the mutant teens and their human parents who sometimes fail to protect their children, and who even show prejudice toward them.
+It's a cool situation to see handled on the page, especially since the mutant metaphor doesn't always stretch that far".

 After M-Day, the cataclysmic event that decimated the world's mutant population, only 27 of the 182 students enrolled at the Xavier Institute retain their powers, and the remaining students are folded into a single training squad, the New X-Men.
 For the Hellions, only Tag and Specter were depowered.

 All-New Hellions (Hellfire Academy)

 After the events of Avengers vs. X-Men, the new Black King of the Hellfire Club, Kade Kilgore, creates the Hellfire Academy, a school for training mutants to be villains.
 Kilgore recruits for his school some former students of the X-Men and creates a new team of Hellions.

-Dawn of X Hellions

-A Hellions title was launched March 2020 as part of Dawn of X. Written by Zeb Wells, and drawn by Stephen Segovia, the initial cast comprised Empath, Havok, Mister Sinister, Nanny, Orphan-Maker, Psylocke, Scalphunter, and Wild Child.